configcat/docs/website/docs/sdk-reference/react.md

 ## Anatomy of `withConfigCatClient()`

-It is higher-order component that can take your react component and will return the component with the injected ConfigCat related props (`WithConfigCatClientProps`).
+This is a higher-order component that can take your React component and will return the component with the injected ConfigCat related props (`WithConfigCatClientProps`).

 These props are the following: